projectcalico/calico/master/security/kubernetes-default-deny.md

 #### Create default deny-all traffic Calico policy, namespaced

-In the following example, we specify a default deny Calico network policy for workloads in the namespace, **engineering**.
-Because Calico network policy is namespaced, the **order:20** is higher relative to policies in this namespace to ensure it remains in effect at all times.
+In the following example, we specify a default deny **NetworkPolicy** for workloads in the namespace, **engineering**.
+It is an implicit deny-all policy without rules; it will always be in effect, regardless of the ordering scheme that you may specify in normal policies.
 Note that the **selector: all()** is not required, but is used for clarity.

 ```
 apiVersion: projectcalico.org/v3